What Happens If The Stanley Cup Runs Out Of Space?

-The last time a band was replaced was in 2018 when the Washington Capitals won the Stanley Cup, which meant the removal of the band containing the winners from 1954-1965, therefore removing the names of all-time legends like Gordie Howe and Maurice “Rocket” Richard from the Stanley Cup.
-For reasons that no one can explain, this band only has 12 teams inscribed on it, as the 1965 Montreal Canadiens takes up twice the amount of usual space.
+The last time a band was replaced was in 2018 when the Washington Capitals won the Stanley Cup, which meant the removal of the band containing the winners from 1954-1965, therefore removing the names of all-time legends like Gordie Howe and Maurice “Rocket” Richard.
+This band only has 12 teams inscribed on it, as the 1965 Montreal Canadiens take up twice the amount of usual space.

 A team’s inscription is on the cup for a minimum of 52 years and can be displayed for as long as 65, depending on where on the band it is engraved.